1varunvc/How-to-connect-Atom-and-Github/README.md

 8. Copy the path of local folder that you created in step 4, and paste it in the GitClone pop-up in Atom.

 9. In the bottom right corner of Atom, click 'Fetch'.

 	Open web browser and switch to the repository tab (or basically open github.com).

 	After a few seconds, you will see a pop-up asking to login.
 Login there.

-Do not choose the open for pasting token, because you would have to open "github.atom.io/login/" again, and as soon as you click anywhere else on the screen, the log-in pop-up would vanish.
+	(Do not choose the option for pasting token, because you would have to open "github.atom.io/login/" again, and as soon as you click anywhere else on the screen, the log-in pop-up would vanish.)

 # If you already have a project created locally:
 In case you have already created all the files for your project locally, proceed the same way until step 8.